lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the field is identified as being variable, then its size must be sent first using the following coding:

-* If the size is between 0 and 14 bytes it is sent using 4 bits.
+* If the size is between 0 and 14 bytes, it is sent using 4 bits.

 * For values between 15 and 255, the first 4 bits sent are set to 1 and the size is sent using 8 bits.